tkerby/flipperzero-firmware-wPlugins/README.md

 File transfer over infrared between two Flipper Zero devices using the **NEC** protocol for both control and data.

+[WARNING] This repo is public for testing purpose only atm, It is working properly as intented

 ---

 ## ✨ Features